Guide

 How to check your AI Overview readiness

-Use Foglift's free GEO scan to check your site's readiness for AI search engines including Google AI Overviews.
-The scan checks:
+Use Foglift's free Technical Audit to check your site's readiness for AI search engines including Google AI Overviews.
+The audit checks:

 - Structured data depth and type (FAQPage, HowTo, Article, Organization)